 No Cook Homemade Hot Sauce: Make this sauce in minutes in your blender and enjoy the hot tangy homemade hot sauce.
 The perfect Homemade Father’s Day gift.

 This No-Cook Homemade Hot Sauce is perfect for Father’s Day.
-Let’s face it, he doesn’t want another tie, but he’ll love the homemade version of one of his favourite hot sauce.
+Let’s face it, he doesn’t want another tie, but he’ll love the homemade version of one of his favourite things -hot sauce.

 No-Cook Makes it Easy

-This no-cook version is super simple to make -it only takes a few minutes to whip together and is sure to impress.
+This no-cook version is super simple to make.
+Our raw hot sauce only takes a few minutes to whip together and is sure to impress when people find out you made your own hot sauce from scratch.
+It really is the perfect homemade gift for the hot sauce lover.

 This isn’t a “do it with the kids” kind of a recipe.
 The peppers are hot, and you should take some precautions yourself, like wearing gloves and being careful not to touch your face…or anywhere else while you’re working.